Samet-MohamedAmin/INSAT_SI_TP/exercice_3/README.md

 ## Work Process
 ### arpspoof
 arpspoof mounts an ARP spoofing attack against a host on the local network.
-This results in traffic from the attacked host to the default gateway (and all non-LAN hosts) and back going through the local computer and can thus be captured with tools like Wireshark. arpspoof will also forward this traffic, so Windows does NOT have to be configured as a router.[1]
+This results in traffic from the attacked host to the default gateway (and all non-LAN hosts) and back going through the local computer and can thus be captured with tools like Wireshark. arpspoof will also forward this traffic, so Windows does NOT have to be configured as a router. [github/alandau]

 ### How to run
 - execute docker-compose: `docker-compose up`